MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 3 - Array Lists.md

 | Removing all the elements | N/A | `arrList.clear();` |
 | Printing all the elements	| `System.out.println(Arrays.toString(arr));` | `System.out.println(arrList);` |

-Note: You need to import `java.util.ArrayList` or `java.util.*` in order for these `ArrayList` methods to work.
+N.B.: You need to import `java.util.ArrayList` or `java.util.*` in order for these `ArrayList` methods to work.

 Java also has a class called `List`, which is similar to `ArrayList`.
-You won't be required to use `List` in this course, but you may use it if you feel that it would be useful.
+You won't be required to use `List` in this course, but you may use it if you find it useful.

 ### Array List of Primitive Data Types

 Array Lists can contain only one data type, and it cannot be a primitive data type.
 Each primitive data type has a corresponding class that you can use instead.
-The main difference between the primitive data type and the class is that a value of the class can be `null`, whereas the value of a primitive data type cannot be `null`.

 | Primitive Data Type | Class       |
 | ------------------- | ----------- |